alvaro131313/CY10/README.md

-# Automation testing with Cypress
+# Automation Testing with Cypress

 This project test automation framework for https://www.saucedemo.com.
 SauceDemo is a sample website built by SauceLabs that allows users to practice browser automation.